 As always, be sure you are washing your hands before cooking and eating and after using the restroom, opening up packages, or throwing out the trash.

 To prevent this, Dr. Allawh recommends applying moisturizer or a thick emollient such as petroleum jelly to your skin after using disinfectant products.
-This will protect the skin barrier and may prevent the breakdown of collagen as well as the formation of skin rashes.
+Moisturizers protect the skin barrier and your skin cells which may prevent the breakdown of collagen, as well as the formation of skin rashes.

 In general, Dr. Allawh adds, wipes labeled as "natural" are often less irritating and just as effective at disinfecting as they contain the main active ingredients that kill most bacterias, viruses, and germs.
 However, they don't include compounds that are often the culprit behind allergic reactions such as formaldehyde, fragrance, and other detergents.

 Disinfectant Product: Best Practices To Protect Your Skin (& Beauty!)

 To sum things up, here are the best practices Dr. Allawh and Dr. Shainhouse recommend following when using disinfectant products to ensure your skin stays clean and healthy.

 When it comes to cleaning your skin, using good old soap and water is a no-brainer.
 "Physically cleaning the hands by lathering with soap and rinsing with warm water and then wiping dry is the most effective method to clean and sanitize the skin," Dr. Shainhouse says.
 So, if there's a sink nearby, opt to use that versus reaching for a disinfectant or sanitizing skincare product.

 2. If You Use Hand Sanitizer, You Still Need To Wash Up